curranvince/OOAD-Projects/Project7/README.md

 Team Members: Vince Curran, Logan Park, Kevin Vo

 Final Project 7 video walk-through URL: https://www.youtube.com/watch?v=oNVAAF8Ck4s
+The poor quality and lag in the video is due to it being a recording of an online stream.
+The performance of the game itself has been super smooth on all our testing machines.

 Language Specification:
 Made with Unity 2020.3 (LTS)